 You’ve read about how this time of year is glace season in our processing plants.
 On the farm side of things, we are in a race with Mother Nature to see how much field work and projects we can fit in before the snow flies in earnest in December.

-Earlier this fall, we prepared ground for planting new cherry trees next summer.
+Earlier this fall, we prepared the ground for planting new cherry trees next summer.
 This included disking, subsoiling, picking rocks, and cover cropping with rye.
 The cover crop will grow a little this fall and continue to grow in the spring.
-When we disk those grasses under, the decomposing grass will provide nutrients back to the soil.
+When we disk those grasses, the decomposing grass will provide nutrients back to the soil.
+Farming can be quite arduous if you’re not used to it.
+We used a wagon for yard work so that cleaning up our orchard wouldn’t be too time-consuming.

 Our farm work crews have also mowed and fertilized all our orchards.
 Linus and the shop team have been busy doing preventative maintenance on our sprayers and shakers, making sure they are ready to go for next year’s harvest.
 We painted one set of our shakers- what a job that was!